kazuto426/profiles-rest-api/README.md

 # profiles REST API

-profiles REST API course code.1
+profiles REST API course code.

+a simple example that how django, django-rest-framework, api can work together